2018 Caucus Night

 March 20 @ 7:00 pm - 9:00 pm

-This year’s Caucus will be held Tuesday, 20 March 2018, and will tentatively begin at 7pm.
+This year’s Caucus will be held Tuesday, 20 March 2018, and will begin at 7pm.
+Please arrive early to credential and meet your candidates.
 Please allow for a few hours to come out and participate in your local, Neighborhood Elections.

 For most Precincts, we anticipate the locations will be the much the same as last year.
 However, with a few new High Schools in the Valley, we hope to consolidate some meeting places to take advantage of the larger venues now available to us.